 - Utilise non combustable decorative stones and more fire resistant plant species as landscaping around the structure.
 Avoid flammable shrubs like eucalypts and media like woodchips as these just become fuel for a fire

-- Keep your verandah well maintained by sealing timber with a non-combustible seal.
+- Keep your porch well maintained by sealing lumber with a non-combustible seal.

-- Fill in small gaps around the deck structure where an ember might be able to lodge - larger openings can be fitted with ember guards (such as perforated mesh with 2mm openings).
+- Fill in small gaps around the deck structure where an ember might be able to lodge - larger openings can be fitted with ember guards (such as perforated mesh with 0.08" openings).

 - Contact your local fire authority for more information.